Introduction to Pilgrim's Traverse in FFXIV

 Taking on feedback from previous Deep Dungeons and with the intent of changing up the formula, Pilgrim's Traverse differs from prior dungeons in unique ways.

 - In previous Deep Dungeons, players could only restart from Floor 1 or Floor 31 if they suffered a party wipe.
-In Pilgrim's Traverse, players are now able to restart from Floor 51 or Floor 71 in the event of a party wipe on later floors.
+In Pilgrim's Traverse, players are now also able to restart from Floor 51 or Floor 71 in the event of a party wipe on later floors.

-- Weekly Challenge Log entries will be added to Pilgrim's Traverse, for clearing floors 20, 30, 50, 70, and 100.
+- Weekly Challenge Log entries have been added to Pilgrim's Traverse for clearing floors 20, 30, 50, 70, and 100.

-- Votives will cause special effects to occur on the next floor if interacted with, with these able to be both positive and negative in nature, such as health regeneration for the entire party or hiding the map of the floor.
+Sack of First Light each week. - Votives will cause special effects to occur on the next floor if interacted with, with these able to be both positive and negative in nature, such as health regeneration for the entire party or hiding the map of the floor.

 - Similar to Magicite from Heaven on High or Demiclone Generators from